Yellow Diarrhea: 5 Common Causes (& What to Do)

 1. Anxiety or stress

 Anxiety or stress are the most common causes of diarrhea.
 Both of these will trigger increased bowel movements, which makes it difficult for the intestines to absorb nutrients and water.
-This results in softer or liquid stools.
+This results in softer or watery stools.

 In addition, anxiety attacks can increase blood flow to the legs and decrease blood flow to the intestinal tract.
 This will make digestion more difficult and result in increased fat content in the stools (which will make them yellow).
 It is common to have yellow diarrhea when you are anxious or stressed, but it typically resolves within a day or two.